-TFS provides bloodborne pathogen (BBP) training every two years to category II employees during first aid training.
-For category I employees, annual training in BBP is mandatory.
-Training may also be assigned through TrainTraq as a distance education course.
-TFS in-class trainers in BBP will be knowledgeable in the subject matter.
+The agency provides bloodborne pathogen (BBP) training annually to category I and II employees via TrainTraq.
 Training will be offered during normal work hours and includes the following elements:

-- ✓ a copy of 29 CFR 1910.1030, OSHA's Bloodborne Pathogen Standard; - ✓ a discussion of the epidemiology and symptoms of bloodborne diseases; - ✓ an explanation of the modes of transmission of bloodborne pathogens; - ✓ an explanation of this BBP Exposure Control Plan, and how to obtain a copy of the plan; - ✓ a description and recognition of tasks that may involve exposure; - ✓ information about the types, removal, decontamination, and disposal of PPE; - \checkmark an explanation of the basis of selection of PPE; - ✓ information about the Hepatitis B vaccination and how to obtain it free of charge; - ✓ instruction on actions to take and persons to contact in situations with blood or OPIM; - ✓ an explanation of the procedures to follow if an exposure occurs, including the method of reporting and medical follow up; - ✓ information on the post exposure evaluation and follow up for all exposure incidents; and - ✓ an explanation of labels and the color-coding system.
+- > a copy of 29 CFR 1910.1030, OSHA's Bloodborne Pathogen Standard. - > a discussion of the epidemiology and symptoms of bloodborne diseases. - > an explanation of the modes of transmission of bloodborne pathogens. - > an explanation of this BBP Exposure Control Plan, and how to obtain a copy of the plan. - > a description and recognition of tasks that may involve exposure. - > information about the types, removal, decontamination, and disposal of PPE. - > an explanation of the basis of selection of PPE. - > information about the Hepatitis B vaccination and how to obtain it free of charge. - > instruction on actions to take and persons to contact in situations with blood or OPIM. - an explanation of the procedures to follow if an exposure occurs, including the method of reporting and medical follow up. - information on the post exposure evaluation and follow up for all exposure incidents, and an explanation of labels and the color-coding system.